9) The Deep Capture Campaign

 Patrick

-PS Bethany, if you know any of the specificities of David Einhorn’s allegations of error on my part, please let me know.
+PS Bethany, if you know any of the specifics of David Einhorn’s allegations of error on my part, please let me know.
 Deep Capture is in the final stages of preparing a major piece, and would not want to repeat being “factually inaccurate about both [Einhorn’s] business and his relationships.”
 Since you are writing a column about his book, you probably are familiar with the substance of his claims (of course, most reporters would have actually given some clearer indication of his claims when asking for my comment on them, beyond saying he thought I was “factually inaccurate”).
 In any case, out of an abundance of caution, please let me know of any specifics about which you or David Einhorn believe I was in error, so that such error would not be replicated in the coming piece.
 We journalists have our standards, of course.

 PPS To the casual reader: have any of you noticed that, for all that these journalists like to write about me and how improbable are my claims, none of them mentions DeepCapture.com?
 The Wall Street Journal once practiced a remarkable circumlocution in order to avoid mentioning where to find my blogs.
 It is almost as if…. they fear their own writing will not stand up on its own.
 What do you bet Bethany’s upcoming column avoids mentioning it as well?